Testing for Homogeneity in Mixture Models: Introduction

 \section{Introduction}

-Given a simple parametric density model, $f(x, \vartheta)$, for iid observations, $X_1, \cdots , X_n$, there is a natural temptation to complicate the model by allowing the parameter, $\vartheta$, to vary with $i$.
-In the absence of other, e.g. covariate, information that would distinguish the observations from one another it may be justifiable to view the $\vartheta$'s as drawn at random.
-Inference for such mixture models is complicated by a variety of problems, notably their lack of identifiability.
-Two dominant approaches exist: Neyman's $C(\alpha)$ and the likelihood ratio test. $C(\alpha)$ is particularly attractive for testing homogeneity against general forms of heterogeneity for the parameter $\vartheta$, such tests have a relatively simple asymptotic theory, and are generally easy to compute.
-The LRT, in contrast, is more easily adapted to compound null hypotheses, but has a much more complicated limiting behavior, and is generally more difficult to compute.
+Given a simple parametric density model, $p(x|\mu)$, for iid observations, $X_1, \cdots , X_n$, there is a natural temptation to complicate the model by allowing the parameter, $\mu$, to vary with the observation index.
+In the absence of other, e.g. observable covariate, information that would distinguish the observations from one another it may be justifiable to view the $\mu$'s as drawn at random.
+Inference for such mixture models is complicated by the enormous class of potential alternatives.
+Two dominant approaches to testing for homogeneity in such models exist: Neyman's $C(\alpha)$ tests and likelihood ratio tests. $C(\alpha)$ tests are particularly attractive for testing homogeneity since like their kindred score tests they do not require estimation of the model under the alternative of heterogeneity of the parameter $\mu$.
+As described in \citeasnoun{Gu}, $C(\alpha)$ tests have a somewhat irregular, but still relatively simple asymptotic theory, and are generally easy to compute.
+Likelihood ratio tests, in contrast, are known to have a considerably more complicated limiting behavior, and are generally regarded as much more difficult to compute.
+Our primary objective here is to try to rehabilitate the reputation of the LRT for testing homogeneity in mixture models by demonstrating that it is both computationally tractable and -- at least under some conditions -- that it has attractive power and size control properties when compared to other tests.

-We will argue that recent developments in convex optimization have dramatically reduced the computational burden of the LRT approach for general, nonparametric alternatives.
-We will present a tractable large-sample theory for the LRT that conforms well to our simulation evidence, and exhibits both good size and power performance.
-Comparisons throughout with $C(\alpha)$, which is asymptotically locally optimal, demonstrate that the LRT can be a highly effective complementary approach.